chrisn1299/cochlear_takehome_exam/README.md

 3. build datasets and clean for given data in BigQuery.
 4. connect BigQuery to Tableau Desktop to build dashboards
 5. upload dashboard on Tableau Public along with GitHub repo.

+## data pre-processing and ingestion
+- assign data types
+- standardize naming formats to snake case
+- ingest into Google Cloud Storage bucket

+## data exploration and cleaning
+- ingest data from GCS bucket into BigQuery

+takeaways:
+- a lot of duplicated data
+Volume:
+- there are negative values for return quantity. further exploration suggests that these might be accummulated units that fail quality control over a long period of time, hence treated as positive return quantity.

+Hours:
+- several Team values have different naming conventions.
+- there are negative hours charged values

+Cleaning:
+Volume:
+- negative return_qty values are converted to positive.
+- convert fiscal_period from MM-yy to start date of the month
+- aggregate data so that the level of detail is (part_number, fiscal_date)

+Hours:
+- negative hours_charged values are converted to 0.
+- team ids are standardized to be AA_AAAA
+- aggregate so that the final level of detail is (fiscal_date, part_number, team_id)

+## final data sources
+since the stakeholders would be manufacturing team managers, each of whom manage one team. we left join the aggregated hours with aggregated volume table to retain all team_id.

+join based on fiscal_date and part_number